 • School tuition

-• Custodial care, personal care, and/or child care
+• Custodial care, personal care and/or childcare

 • Services when the beneficiary is sleeping